lizardsystem/lizard-task/README.rst

 Lizard-task extends django-celery with next functionalities:

-- Lizard-task provides the possability to run periodic tasks from admin interface
+- Lizard-task provides the possibility to run periodic tasks from admin interface
 - lizard-task provides the logging handler to save logging messages into database
-- Lizard-task provides the possability to view and filter task and loggings using lizard-security
+- Lizard-task provides the possibility to view and filter task and loggings using lizard-security